Stockholm summer of sport

 As you can imagine, it’s quite a spectacle.
 That’s probably why 200,000 people turn out to watch each year, shouting encouragement at the runners, stomping their feet and revelling in the festival atmosphere.
 There’s music, fancy dress contests, and partying well after sunrise.
 Head to the Zinkensdamms IP sports ground on Ringvägen to catch the start of the race.

 The Triathlon World Championships

 Running, swimming, and cycling all rolled into one sweaty, exhausting event.
 The ITU World Triathlon Series is one of the biggest competitions around, with events taking place in eight cities throughout the year.
-On 24th August, Stockholm will host the penultimate race, with the final held in the Canadian city of Edmonton, Alberta just a few days later.

 Registration is open to everyone, with races for elite athletes held separately out of consideration for both parties – no one likes getting lapped, after all.
 British athletes tend to do well in Stockholm, and Alistair Brownlee, Jonathan Brownlee and Non Stanford all brought home medals from last year’s race.
 The event is broadcast online, but we reckon it’s more fun to turn up and cheer them on in person.

 The Stockholm Gran Fondo

 Cycling is probably the hottest sport around right now.
 Its rising popularity has made Bradley Wiggins and Chris Hoy into household names, bike sales have gone through the roof (overtaking car sales for the first time).